Aurele-Barriere/CoreJIT/Readme.md

 ## Running CoreJIT

 This artifact comes with a prebuilt version of CoreJIT packaged as an OCI compliant container.
+To follow these instructions you need to install a container runtime, such as `docker` or `podman`.
+To follow the local build instructions in the end, you need `opam` installed.

 To run this artifact it suffices to run:

 ```